 The Women Rising Project tells the story of women using mountaineering, adventure sports and adventure travel to empower women and bring about greater gender equality.
 This project documents these inspiring stories of these brave, bold women through a multi-media approach of photos, articles, audio interviews and short documentary films.
 This is a new project and will be growing in scope over the coming years.
+This project spans a number of countries including Morocco, Pakistan and Peru.

 War on Walls: Egypt’s Arab Spring Street Art